 While there is currently no globally unified regulation imposing restrictions on the use of MEK-based inks, many countries and regions worldwide have introduced local guidance and limitations around the use of MEK, which may necessitate paying additional taxes and charges or implementing additional monitoring processes.

 It is expected that regulations restricting the use of MEK will continue to broaden in scope and reach.
 As such, many manufacturers are now seeking MEK-free solutions to reduce their environmental impact and prepare for future regulatory restrictions.

 What are the benefits of MEK-free inks?

-MEK-free inks typically emit fewer VOCs than traditionally used MEK-based consumables, and provide efficiency gains, by reducing overall fluid consumption.
-VOC emissions can be further reduced when using MEK-free inks in combination with the latest generation coding equipment – such as Domino’s Ax-Series printers – with reduced drop size and more efficient ink usage.
+MEK-free inks typically emit fewer VOCs than traditionally used MEK-based consumables, and provide efficiency gains, by reducing make-up consumption.
+VOC emissions can be further reduced when using MEK-free inks in combination with latest generation coding equipment – such as Domino’s Ax-Series printers – with reduced drop size and more efficient ink usage.

-Luckily, Domino's expert Ink Development team has invested significant effort into overcoming this challenge, to provide MEK-free solutions for a range of applications.
+Luckily, Domino's expert Ink Development team have invested significant effort into overcoming this challenge, to provide MEK-free solutions for a range of applications.

 Domino’s MEK-free solutions